 The School recognises that education in the fullest sense means that it has a responsibility to convey information and provoke discussion on important ethical issues and matters of personal morality and public duty.
-All through school, students are made aware, in both a structured and an incidental way, of these and related matters through the contributions of tutors and Housemasters.
-The Head of Wellbeing and team specialist teachers have developed a full programme of education, details of which are available to you if you write to the Head requesting them.
+All through school, students are made aware, in both a structured and an incidental way, of these and related matters through the contributions of tutors and housemasters.
+The Head of Wellbeing and team specialist teachers have developed a full programme of education, details of which are available under the pastoral care section of the website and also by writing to the Head requesting them.
 However, the School does not, and cannot, pretend to offer students all the good advice and information that they require.
-The efforts of parents are at least as important as those of teachers in this field, and the School wishes to see its function as that of supporting the parental lead in fostering sound values and behaviour, rather than the other way round.
+The efforts of parents are at least as important as those of teachers in this field, and the School wishes to see its function as that of supporting the parental lead in fostering sound values and behaviour.